 - 8.1 Heads of Service will be requested to consider potential topics for review via the Strategic Leadership Board and these will be submitted to O&S Committees for consideration, along with any other suggestions from O&S Members.
-The Committee shall approve any topics to be reviewed. - 8.2 The Criteria Checklist for Selecting Topics for Review shall be considered in approving topics to be reviewed. - 8.3 If a topic for review is to be considered by a Working Group at least 3 Members of the Committee shall be required to sit on a Working Group and one Member will be appointed as the Lead Member.
-Co-opted Members may sit on a Working Group.
-If a topic for review is to be considered at an informal meeting of the Committee then all Members of the Committee will be invited to attend; and the Lead Member shall be the Chair of the Committee unless decided otherwise by the Committee.
-Informal meetings do not have decision making powers and are best suited to situations where members wish to be briefed on a subject by officers.
+The Committee shall approve any topics to be reviewed. - 8.2 The Criteria Checklist for Selecting Topics for Review shall be considered in approving topics to be reviewed. - 8.3 At least 3 Members of the Committee shall be required to sit on a Working Group and one Member will be appointed as the Lead Member.
+Co-opted Members may sit on a Working Group. - 8.4 Heads of Service have a valuable role to play in the review process in terms of suggesting appropriate topics for review, possibly contributing to the scope for the review, the provision of factual evidence, and identifying suitable witnesses.

-- 8.4 Heads of Service have a valuable role to play in the review process in terms of suggesting appropriate topics for review, possibly contributing to the scope for the review, the provision of factual evidence, and identifying suitable witnesses.
-Officers involved in the review shall be open and honest in their discussions with Working Group Members. - 8.5 The role of the Lead Officer for the review will be to assist in drafting the scope for the review, to provide professional advice and to ensure access to relevant information and personnel for Working Group Members. - 8.6 Further to a report on Statutory Guidance on Overview and Scrutiny in Local and Combined Authorities being agreed by O&S Committees during October/November 2019, Working Groups shall consider if it is appropriate to seek the views of the general public on the matter under their consideration and, if so, how this should be carried out. - 8.7 Working Group meetings shall be conducted in the manner outlined within paragraph 4 above.
+- Officers involved in the review shall be open and honest in their discussions with Working Group Members. - 8.5 The role of the Lead Officer for the review will be to assist in drafting the scope for the review, to provide professional advice and to ensure access to relevant information and personnel for Working Group Members. - 8.6 Further to a report on Statutory Guidance on Overview and Scrutiny in Local and Combined Authorities being agreed by O&S Committees during October/November 2019, Working Groups shall consider if it is appropriate to seek the views of the general public on the matter under their consideration and, if so, how this should be carried out. - 8.7 Working Group meetings shall be conducted in the manner outlined within paragraph 4 above.
 Working Group Members shall adhere to the principle of the "critical friend" during the course of a review.
 Constructive challenge may be adopted during discussions with Council officers, external partners, key stakeholders, etc. However, a culture of mutual respect shall be maintained at all times. - 8.8 A final report, including any recommendations from the Working Group, will be drafted by the relevant officer from Democratic Services to reflect the views and wishes of the Working Group concerned, subject to any legal and/or financial implications provided by Legal and Finance officers. - 8.9 Recommendations may be produced that impact on the Council or external partners. - 8.10 The final report will be presented to the parent O&S Committee, the Cabinet, and finally to full Council. - 8.11 The Lead Member of the Working Group concerned will normally present the final report to the Cabinet and to the Council.
-Where this is not possible, an alternative Member of the Working Group will be asked to present.

-8.12 The relevant senior officer shall ensure that an update on the implementation of recommendations is presented to the parent Committee approximately six months following approval of the final report by the Council.
+Where this is not possible, an alternative Member of the Working Group will be asked to present. - 8.12 The relevant senior officer shall ensure that an update on the implementation of recommendations is presented to the parent Committee approximately six months following approval of the final report by the Council.
 Actions taken since approval of the recommendations should be outlined within the update, together with progress on any implementation required.
 Where actions have not been carried out, reasons should be given, together with an anticipated timeline for implementation.